 Check with your City Hall.
-Our city has a site to bring old electronics (TVs, computers, etc) once or twice a year for free.
+Our city has a site to bring old electronics once or twice a year for free.
 The rest of the time they charge a fee.
 Our dump also has two free days a year to clean up things that will not fit into household trash cans.
-Otherwise they also charge a fee.

 I would like to know what to do with old TVs?
 We've accumulated several TVs over the years.
 They still work fine.
 Can someone offer a suggestion as to what to do with them?
 I've tried to give them away and no one wants them.
 Any advice would be most appreciated.
 Happy Holidays everyone!

 By Maggie from Woodbridge, VA

 I would call my township or municipality and ask if they will be having a "free recycling day" where you could bring (or have picked up) TVs.
 Or call your trash hauler and find out their policy on taking televisions.

 Our town doesn't accept old electronics in with the trash but it holds an electronics recycling day twice a year.
 Great for getting rid of old TVs, dead computers and such.
 See if your town has something similar.
 Call your town hall or ask your trash collector.